NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-android.md

 Usage | Synopsis
 ---|---
-Deploy on device, run the app and stop at the first breakpoint | `$ tns debug android --debug-brk [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
+Deploy on device, run the app and attach the debugger | `$ tns debug android` Deploy on device, run the app and stop at the first breakpoint | `$ tns debug android --debug-brk [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
 Deploy in the native emulator, run the app and stop at the first breakpoint | `$ tns debug android --debug-brk --emulator [<Emulator Options>] [--timeout <timeout>]`
 Deploy in Genymotion, run the app and stop at the first breakpoint | `$ tns debug android --debug-brk --geny <Geny Name> [--timeout <timeout>]`